Homeschooling: how to keep science fun (tips for parents)

 The benefits don't stop there.
 Passion for a subject often breeds self-confidence and nurtures a positive attitude towards learning – both essential for your child's future endeavours.

+It's not easy, though.
+Mastering the art of fun, engaging lessons takes time and effort – from you and your homeschooler.
 The good news is that you're not on your own.
 Here at Stump Cross Caverns, we're passionate about learning through play – and with our educational workshops, we've helped hundreds of kids get excited about STEM.

 In this guide, we share five tips to help you make learning science fun – plus a few ideas for activities to get you started.